CommunicationTeam WorkProblem SolvingResearchICT SkillsPlanning

 Statement on Teaching, Learning and Assessment

 The aim of this module is to provide students with the ability to design and conduct independent research projects at honours level using the appropriate research method(s).
 The module will be delivered via lectures and lab classes, and active participation in small group settings (labs) is essential for successful engagement with the material.
 Delivery and assessments are designed to align student development with the Abertay Attributes.
-This module will allow students to become knowledgeable and confident learners in research methods.
+This module will allow students to become knowledgeable and confident learners in research, design and analyses.
 Students will also develop their personal and professional skills through collaborative work with other students in group-based projects and through developing a working relationship with their project proposal supervisor.
 The module provides the strong foundation required for applying knowledge gained in other psychology modules and prepares students to carry out independent research projects.
 The dynamic and evolving nature of psychological research is reflected in the module's learning outcomes, structure and assessment, providing an inspiring learning environment that enables students to build confidence and to apply their knowledge to real life problems.
-Learning outcomes will be assessed via a quantitative report where students will actively participate in an experiment or study to collect and analyse data and write this up in an APA style report, and an end of module exam which will cover research design and quantitative and qualitative methods.
+Learning outcomes will be assessed via a quantitative and a qualitative report where students will actively participate in experiments and/or studies to collect and analyse data and write these up in two APA style reports.
 The opportunity to cover both quantitative and qualitative analysis gives students flexibility when considering their honours project methodology.
 This module has strong research-teaching linkages (covering a number of key aspects such as problem-solving, critical thinking and enquiry-based learning).

 Teaching and Learning Work Loads